theory/sqljson/README.md

 *   **Silent**: Use [WithSilent] to suppress some errors, including missing object field or array element, unexpected JSON item type, and datetime and numeric errors.
-*   **TZ**: Use [WithTZ] to allow comparisons of date and time values that require timezone-aware conversions.
-Note that the Playground currently operates in the context of [UTC].
+*   **TZ Compare**: Use [WithTZ] to allow comparisons of date and time values that require timezone-aware conversions.
+By default, the Playground operates in the context of [UTC].
+*   **Local TZ**: Convert and display times and timestamps in the context of your browser's local time zone.
 *   **Pretty**: Pretty-print the the JSON result.

 ### Permalink